mvcccccc/cubicaltt/README.md

 Cubical Type Theory
 ===================

+Forked from the origin as a playground for a pretty-monadic-printer.

 Experimental implementation of [Cubical Type Theory](http://www.cse.chalmers.se/~coquand/cubicaltt.pdf) in which the user can directly manipulate n-dimensional cubes.
 The language